 Grenadilla is a common clarinet wood.
-Also called African Blackwood, the grenadilla tree produces dense, strong wood.
+Also called African blackwood, the grenadilla tree produces dense, strong wood.

-But it’s getting close to being endangered, and it only grows in southern hemisphere parts of Africa.
+However, the tree is getting close to being endangered, and it only grows in southern hemisphere parts of Africa.
 Put those together, and you’ve got a recipe for an expensive wood.

 Its durability is its best quality.
 As a very dense wood, grenadilla is quite resistant to moisture, which means it won’t swell in humid weather as much as other woods.

 It’s also unlikely to crack.
 A crack in a clarinet is a death blow to the instrument and the chief reason clarinet players need to replace their instrument.